 Let’s start with the big change to HierarchyPath, also known as HPath.
 We’ve cleaned up the HPath format to better mirror popular query languages such as XPath and added additional search predicates including first() and last() when working with object clones.
 The new HPath provides methods for working with objects using either the Relative or Absolute path to an object, as well as any combination of @name or @tag or attached components using boolean operators (AND/OR).
 This release also includes a handy Unity editor plugin to automatically output the path to any selected object, to make test authoring a breeze!

-For more information regarding the HierarchyPath changes and associated plugin, visit the User Forums or check the Documentation folder in the GameDriver package for Unity.
+For more information regarding the HierarchyPath changes and associated plugin, visit our Support site or check the Documentation folder in the GameDriver package for Unity.

 New: SetObjectValue and API Improvements